ellipsephp/ellipsephp.github.io/_posts/2018-03-18-psr-15-from-the-outside-in.md

 - Add general purpose variables to the template engine
 - Choose among a set of request handlers and use it to produce a response (routing)

 I think this is a beautiful pattern because it abstracts the essence of the web in a simple but modular way.
-Instead of relying on configuration values and conditionals, one can add or remove functionality by adding or removing middleware.
+Instead of relying on configuration values and conditionals, one can toggle functionalities by adding or removing middleware.

 Yet tools are needed to manage the creation of those layered structures.
 I released such a tool with the [ellipse/handlers](https://githib.com/ellipsephp/handlers) package providing a minimal set of classes needed to easily dispatch a request through a list of PSR-15 middleware.
 Lets review it step by step in the next sections.